Rita graduated from the University of Central Florida with a bachelor's in art.

 - Art History's History by Vernon Hyde Minor, ISBN 0-13-085133-7

-Don't forget to check out biographies of artists and exhibition catalogues for even more in depth supplementary materials.
+Don't forget to check out biographies of artists and exhibition catalogs for even more in-depth supplementary materials.

 - Art Project - Google Cultural Institute

 The Google Cultural Institute brings together millions of artifacts from multiple partners, with the stories that bring them to life, in a virtual museum.

 The Artstor Digital Library - digital collections of artworks from around the globe.

 Art History Is Hard Work but Worth the Effort

 Art history is a fascinating subject, and I highly recommend it to anyone who has the slightest interest in art.
 However, it is not an easy class, and even those of us who major in the field struggle to make the grade.
 I wish I'd had someone to outline for me the best way to approach studying and learning the material.
 Instead, I had to learn the hard way.
 For those of you who find yourself grappling with the material, I hope this article helps you get the grades you deserve.

 Alexia on October 21, 2019: